Green Cart Yard & Food Waste

 - The City collects carts every two weeks from May to early November on your scheduled collection day.

 - All Green Carts are collected from the front curb, even if your blue and black carts are collected in the back lane.

-- The City provides an additional cart for an additional subscription fee.
+- The City provides an additional cart as part of the annual fee.